rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 ### 8.4.4 Automatic Selection of Indexes to Create

-Tuning a database is aprocess that includes not only index selection, but the choice of many different parameters.
+Tuning a database is a process that includes not only index selection, but the choice of many different parameters.
 There are a number of tools that have been designed to take the responsibility from the database designer and have the system tune itself, or at least advise the designer on good choices.

 Here is an outline of how the index-selection portion of tuning advisors work:

 1. The first step is to establish the query workload.
 We may be able to examine a log and find a set of representative queries and database modifications for the database at hand.
 2. The designer may be offered the opportunity to specify some constraints, e.g., indexes that must, or must not, be chosen.
 3. The tuning advisor generates a set of possible `candidate indexes`, and evaluates each one.
-Typical queries are given to the query optimizier of the DBMS.
+Typical queries are given to the query optimizer of the DBMS.
 4. The index set resulting in the lowest cost for the given workload is suggested to the designer, or it is automatically created.

 ## 8.5 Materialized Views

 A view describes how a new relation can be constructed from base tables by executing a query on those tables.
-If a view is used frequently enoughy, it may even be efficient to `materialize` it, that is, to maintain its value at all times.
+If a view is used frequently enough, it may even be efficient to `materialize` it, that is, to maintain its value at all times.

 In principle, the DBMS needs to recompute a materialized view every time one of its base tables changes in any way.
 For simple views, it is possible to limit the number of times we need to consider changing the materialized view.